Early Meningitis Symptoms in Toddlers Parents Need to Watch Out for

 There are some cardinal signs to this fatal disease.

 There are many childhood diseases that can have debilitating, if not fatal, consequences.
-One of them that requires immediate medical assistance before diagnosis is meningitis.
+One of them that requires immediate medical assistance before a diagnosis is meningitis.
 But what is meningitis?
 What are early meningitis symptoms in toddlers that could indicate disease?
 How do doctors treat meningitis?

 Meningitis: An Overview